home about iFleet products literature contact us

 Applications

-• Main fuel tanks water separation /filtration - if the flow rate is higher than 150 liter –fit two units in parallel
+• Main fuel tanks water separation /filtration - 300 liter.
+With free water levels higher than 5% volume, flow rate limited to 150 litres per minute - fit two units in parallel.

 • Ideal for kidney systems as utilised in– iCerMax’s fuel kidney recirculating filtration systems for fuel bowsers and genset ‘s

-• There is a full range of smaller units for onboard vehicles /equipment available that caters for all flow rates and mobile fuel tanks.
+• There is a full range - iCerMax DUO of smaller units for onboard vehicles /equipment available that caters for all flow rates and mobile fuel tanks.

 Spin-on filters at bulk fuel and oil tanks

-iCerMax™ ceramic spin on filters can fit directly to your current filter housing, as they come in a full range of various head sizes.
+iCerMax™ iSo-SpecSure™ spin on filters can fit directly to your current filter housing, as they come in a full range of various head sizes.
 Ideal to filter fuels, oils, gasses and air.

 TOO MANY PARTICLES CAUSE THE FILTERS TO PLUG.